 As one review on Google Maps writes, if you like a bit of “Bohemian weirdness”, this place is for you.
 Not everyone has the guts to stay in this very intriguing hotel, but at least you can have a look around at this very Instagramable place.

 They also offer good food.
 Maybe a bit pricey, but the extraordinary experience makes it all worth it!

 #6 See Kandy from Arthur’s Seat

-Arthur’s Seat is arguably the highest point in Kandy and offers a good vantage point if you want to see the city in all its glory.
+Arthur’s Seat is arguably the highest point in town and offers a good vantage point if you want to see the city in all its glory.

 Only at walking distance from Kandy Lake, you will have a scenic view over the Temple of the Tooth, the Royal Palace, the giant Bahiravokanda Vihara Buddha statue, and so much more.